Ishmekarab: Worship

-Ishmekarab is attested for the first time as a member of an Assyrian group of judge deities mentioned on a tablet from Kanesh, a copy of an inscription of king Erishum I. Different groups of similar deities are also known from neo-Assyrian texts listing residents of temples of Ea and Ashur.
+Ishmekarab is attested for the first time as a member of an Assyrian group of judge deities known as the seven devine judges who resided in the step gate of Assur, mentioned on a tablet from Kanesh, a copy of an inscription of king Erishum I. Balkan and Landsberger considered the possibility that the two references to the "words on the stele" in Old Assyrian lawsuit texts refers to the stele of Erishum which was most likely erected at the step gate near the divine judges mentioned in the inscription, although Veenhof believes the evidence to be lacking.

+The later Assyrian Divine Directory/Götteraddressbuch mentions the house of the divine judges, which lists ten judges (in comparison to Erishum's seven.)
+Neo-Assyrian tākultu texts also name the divine judges fragmentarily.
 While the members are not identical in these three sources, Ishmekarab is present in all three, though with some variance in the spelling of the name, rendered respectively as dIš-me-kà-ra-áb, dIš-me-ka-ra-ba and dIš-me-ka-ra-bu.
 In the inscription of Erishum, the remaining judges are Misharu ("justice"), Se-raggu ("Get out, criminal"), Ulli-mesharam ("he extolled justice"), Ashur-hablam ("watch over the downtrodden"), Pushu-ken ("his speech is just") and Ishmelum ("god has heard").
 Later sources include deities such as Hip-raggu ("break the criminal") or Tishamme-pe-mukarribe ("listen to the word of the supplicant").
+Tavernier also points out that the names of some of the other gods listed as divine judges in Assyria had similar meanings to Ishmekarab.

+The divine judges is also mentioned in other Assyrian texts, such as an inscription by Adad-nirari I who refers to the gate of the judges.
+Penalty clauses in Neo-Assyrian sales documents also invoked the divine judges, in that the case of anyone who breaks the contract would not be heard by them.

 The god list An = Anum mentions a group of divine judges referred to as the "standing gods of Ebabbar," one of whom was Ishmekarab, in this case spelled dIš-me-kár-ab.
 Two temples bearing the name Ebabbar (Sumerian: "shining white house") existed, one in Sippar and another in Larsa, both dedicated to Shamash and his wife Aya.
 The "standing gods" were associated with the latter location.